DarkAngel2096/job-scraper/README.md

 A very simplistic script (combination of two separate) to get all the search results from [Duunitori.fi](https://duunitori.fi) and write those into a  single JSON file to search from.

 ## How to use
+- Check that you have Node v17 or later to make sure things work.
+Some parts (mainly with detailed search) are using experimental features with Node that are still prone to change.

 1. After having cloned the repo, go to `scripts/` and open `searchAll.js`
 	- In the file, somewhere near the top are the variables `urlPlace` and `urlSearch`, edit those to fit what you're looking for